HKU-BAL/Clair3/docs/full_alignment_training.md

 **Options**

- - `--zstd` : we recommend using [zstd](https://github.com/facebook/zstd) , an extremely fast and lossless compression tool to compress temporary tensor output. zstd provids much higher compression ratios compared to other compression tools.
+ - `--zstd` : we recommend using [zstd](https://github.com/facebook/zstd) , an extremely fast and lossless compression tool to compress temporary tensor output. zstd provides much higher compression ratios compared to other compression tools.
  - `--phasing_info_in_bam` : enabled by default, indicating the input BAM is phased using WhatsHap's `haplotag` module, and phased alignments are having a `HP` tag with haplotype details.
  - `--add_no_phasing_data_training` : also include unphased alignments in additional to the phased alignments for training.
 We found including unphased alignments increased model robustness.